-The cocoa industry was built on chocolate and cocoa remains our most important ingredient.
+The chocolate industry was built on cocoa and cocoa remains our most important ingredient.
 We have invested heavily in developing targeted programs to build a responsible, sustainable cocoa supply chain, with a particular focus on communities in West Africa.
 Learn more about how we’re supporting better farmer livelihoods, working to eliminate child labor and tackling deforestation.

-The Hershey Company is committed to driving greater traceability and transparency in the cocoa supply chain and is actively working with its suppliers, as well as both producer and consumer governments, to this end.
+Hershey is committed to driving greater traceability and transparency in our cocoa supply chain and we are actively working with our suppliers, as well as both producer and consumer governments, to this end.

-During 2020, The Hershey Company sourced cocoa products directly from the following suppliers:
+In 2022, Hershey sourced cocoa products directly from the following suppliers:

 Albrecht and Dill Trading Company, Atlantic Cocoa Company, Barry Callebaut, Blommer Chocolate Company, Cargill Cocoa and Chocolate, Ecuador Ecuakao Processing SA, FCStone, General Cocoa Company, Guan Chong Cocoa, Indcresa Productos del Cacao, JB Cocoa, LIFE BV, Olam International, Plot, Tafi SA and United Cocoa Processor, Inc.

-The cocoa used by our cocoa product suppliers comes from a number of countries, including Brazil, Cameroon, Côte d’Ivoire, Columbia, Dominican Republic, Ecuador, Ghana, Indonesia, Nigeria, Papua New Guinea and Peru.
+The cocoa used by our cocoa product suppliers comes from several countries, including Brazil, Cameroon, Côte d’Ivoire, Colombia, Dominican Republic, Ecuador, Ghana, Indonesia, Nigeria, Papua New Guinea and Peru.

-The list of these farmer groups can be found here and on the interactive satellite map below.
+The list of these farmer groups can be found on the interactive satellite map below.